NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

 A single pretrained GPT model can use both p-tuning and prompt-tuning.
 While you must decide to use either p-tuning or prompt-tuning for each task you want your model to perform, you can p-tune your model on a set of tasks *A*, then prompt tune your same model on a different set of tasks *B*, then finally run inference on tasks from both *A* and *B* at the same time.
 During prompt-tuning or p-tuning, tasks tuned at the same time must use the same number of virtual tokens.
 During inference, tasks using differing amounts of virtual tokens can be run at the same time.

 When p-tuning completes, prompt tuned virtual tokens from the p-tuning ``prompt_encoder`` are automatically moved to the ``prompt_table`` where all prompt tuned and p-tuned soft prompts are stored.
 The LSTM ``prompt_encoder`` is then removed from the model.
 This allows us to preserve previously p-tuned soft prompts while still maintaining the ability to add new p-tuned or prompt-tuned soft prompts in the future.
 The ``prompt_table`` uses the ``taskname`` as a key to look up the correct virtual tokens for a specified task.
-The ``prompt_table``'s hash table data structure also makes it possible for each task to flexibly use a different amount of virtual tokens.
+The ``prompt_table``'s hash table data structure also makes it possible for each task to flexibly use a different number of virtual tokens.

 P-tuning usually requires fewer virtual tokens per task to achieve good results but uses a higher number of parameters compared to prompt-tuning.
 For example, if you prompt tune a 125M parameter GPT model (with hidden size 768) on two tasks, using 100 virtual tokens per task, the total parameters tuned during prompt tuning would equal 153k (~.1% of the pre-trained model size).
 If you p-tune the same 125M GPT model on 2 tasks, using an LSTM with two layers and 10 tokens per task, you will be tuning 8.3M parameters (~6.6% of the pre-trained model size).
 The increased number of parameters used during p-tuning is mitigated by our ``prompt_table``.
 When p-tuned soft prompts are placed in the prompt table, only the parameters for the predicted virtual tokens are saved.
 This allows us to keep the benefit of tuning a larger number of parameters during training, while also preserving the parameter efficiency of prompt-tuning during inference and storing of the model.

 Because p-tuning shares parameters between tasks during training, p-tuning your model on multiple tasks that are similar might allow your model to share insight between tasks.
 In the same vein, p-tuning on many very different tasks at once might perform worse than prompt tuning, which tunes a distinct set of parameters per task. **Generally we recommend using p-tuning over prompt tuning.**

 Users can also optionally tune the model's full parameters in addition to the soft prompt parameters.
 See ``model.lm_finetune`` in the Prompt Learning Config section for details on how to configure this.

 Dataset Preprocessing
 ^^^^^^^^^^^^^^^^^^^^^